Mediterranean Lentil Salad

-- Prepare lentils.
+- Rinse.
 Place green lentils in a colander and pick through removing any little stones and debris you may find.
 Rinse under cold water.

 - Combine ingredients.
-Add lentils, garlic, bay leaf and basil to a large pot.
+Add all of the ingredients to a large pot.

 - Add water.
 Pour in enough water to cover lentils by 1-1/2 inches.

 - Simmer.
 Bring to a boil and reduce heat to low, cover with lid, and simmer for 30-40 minutes or until lentils are just tender.

 - Drain.
 Drain and season with salt and pepper.